jdoleary/Spellmasons/docs/TasksCurrent.md

     - fix grey ellipse positioning under lobber, it's too low
     - Didn't show unit die in lava
     - Make combo wait for full completion so it doesn't change sprite to idle after resolving.
+        - This makes it so that when casting two spells in quick succession, the second attack animation gets overridden by returningToDefaultSprite
 - 2022.07.04
     - Standalone Server
     - Server should be able to send syncs that will wait to execute until turn changes so it doesn't interrupt animations and mess up the state when it syncs